-Conducting three dimensional hydrodynamical simulations of NS/BH-core mergers is essential for accurately predicting their expected observational signatures and confidently linking them to detected transients.
-The subject of mass accretion by a compact object as it spirals trough envelope during the CEE phase has been broadly studied using hydrodynamical simulations (see \citealt{RopkeDeMarco2023CEEreview} for a recent review).
-Though several groups studied the evolutionary stages prior to the merger (e.g., \citealt{Schroderetal2020mergers}) or up the formation of an accretion disk (e.g., \citealt{Eversonetal2024TZOs}), to date, there are no three dimensional hydrodynamical simulations that capture jets launching and evolution during NS/BH-core mergers.
+The subject of mass accretion by a compact object as it spirals trough envelope during the CEE phase has been broadly studied using three dimensional simulations (see \citealt{RopkeDeMarco2023CEEreview} for a recent review).
+Though several groups studied the evolutionary stages prior to the merger (e.g., \citealt{Schroderetal2020mergers}) or up the formation of an accretion disk (e.g., \citealt{Eversonetal2024TZOs}), to date, there are no three dimensional hydrodynamical simulations that capture jet launching and evolution during NS/BH-core mergers.
 Performing hydrodynamical simulations of such systems can be very challenging computationally.
 One of the most problematic numerical difficulties arises from the fact that it contains two processes that occur on very different scales.
 The Keplerian orbital motion of the compact object is extremely slow compared to the velocity of the sub-relativistic or relativistic jets that it launches.
 This creates a problem in defining a typical timestep suitable for running the simulation, since setting small enough timesteps as required to resolve the launching and interactions of mildly relativistic jets prevents us from simulating even a considerable fraction of one orbit of the compact object. \cite{LopezCamaraetal2020jets}, for instance, inject the jets that an NS launches in the envelope of a giant star with a velocity of $c/3$ and are able to simulate only a small fraction of the NS's orbit.
 Even without accounting for the orbital motion, resolving the launching of jets by a compact object can be computationally challenging due to the small scales involved (see section 3 in \citealt{Soker2024CCSN} for a discussion).
-One way to address this challenge is by using 'subgrid physics' to mimic the effect of jets launching in the simulations, i.e., by approximating the collision of the jets' material with its immediate surroundings (e.g., \citealt{Schreieretal2021CEJSN}; \citealt{Hilleletal2022CEJSN}; \citealt{Schreieretal2023CEJSN}; \citealt{Hilleletal2023CEE}).
-Other complications arise from the variety of physical ingredients that are important for simulating such mergers, such as the self-gravity of the giant star, the magnetic fields prior to the jets launching and in the jets, relativistic effects related to the jets propagation in the envelope or core media, neutrino transport and the effects of radiation pressure and neutrino cooling on the accretion rate by the compact object (see section \ref{sec:physics} for more details).
+One way to address this challenge is by using 'subgrid physics' to mimic the effect of jet launching in the simulations, i.e., by approximating the collision of the jets' material with its immediate surroundings (e.g., \citealt{Schreieretal2021CEJSN}; \citealt{Hilleletal2022CEJSN}; \citealt{Schreieretal2023CEJSN}; \citealt{Hilleletal2023CEE}).
+Other complications arise from the variety of physical ingredients that are important for simulating such mergers, such as the self-gravity of the giant star, the magnetic fields prior to the jet launching and in the jets, relativistic effects related to the jet propagation in the envelope or core media, neutrino transport and the effects of radiation pressure and neutrino cooling on the accretion rate by the compact object (see section \ref{sec:physics} for more details).
 Advances in computational power may enable the execution of such simulations in the future, but even partial simulations that omit some physical processes can still offer invaluable insights for their detection.